Superdiffusive quantum work and adiabatic quantum evolution in finite temperature chaotic Fermi systems: Introduction

 Work statistics have been studied theoretically in clean systems such as spin chains~\cite{Dorosz,Silva,Smacchia}, Luttinger liquids~\cite{Dora}, near critical systems and field theories~\cite{Gambassi,Smacchia,Spyros,Palmai}, noninteracting~\cite{Yi1,Yi2} and interacting bosons~\cite{Perfetto}.
 Quantum corrections and small work expansions have also been derived~\cite{Quan1,Quan2}.
 Less attention has been devoted to \emph{randomness}, however, although it plays a key role in chaotic mesoscopic and nanoscale systems.
 While the average energy absorption has been investigated in chaotic and disordered systems quite some time ago in the pioneering works of Wilkinson~\cite{wilkinsondiff1,wilkinson3,wilkinson4,wilkinson7} and Kravtsov~\cite{Kravtsov1,Kravtsov2,Kravtsov3}, the full distribution, $P(W,\,t)$, has started to attract attention much more recently.
 Most of the works on disordered systems have focused on sudden quenches~\cite{Garcia-Mata,Lobejko,Arrais1,Arrais2,delCampo1,delCampo2}, while the first results on generic quench protocols in driven fermionic random systems considered only the zero temperature limit~\cite{Grabarits1,Grabarits2}.

 Building on the results presented in Refs.~\onlinecite{Grabarits1,Grabarits2}, here we explore the work statistics of chaotic Fermi systems at finite temperatures.
-Following Refs.~\onlinecite{Grabarits1,Grabarits2}, we define work as the energy of the final state with respect to the \emph{adiabatically evolved } initial state, $E_i\to E_i(t)$, \be W \equiv E_f(t) - E_i(t)\;. \ee This definition allows us to separate clearly adiabatic ($W=0$) and non-adiabatic ($W\ne0$) processes, as \be P(W,\,t) = P^\text{ad}(t) \,\delta(W) + P^{\text{reg}}(W,\,t)\;, \ee with $P^\text{ad}(t)$ the probability of adiabatic evolution, and $P^{\text{reg}}(W,\,t)$ a regular part.
+Following Refs.~\onlinecite{Grabarits1,Grabarits2}, we define work in the following way.
+We separate the total energy absorption, $E_\text{f}(t)-E_\text{i}(0)$, into two parts.
+The first contribution, $E_ i(t)-E_\text{i}(0)$, accounts for the absorbed or emitted energy in adiabatic processes, where the energy levels of $\hat H(t)$ are shifted but their occupations do not change during the quantum quench.
+The second contribution to the energy absorption, $E_\text{f}(t) - E_\text{i}(t)$, accounts for non-adiabatic particle-hole excitations created during the quench protocol.
+We thus define work as the energy of the final state with respect to the \emph{adiabatically evolved} initial state, $E_\text{i}\to E_\text{i}(t)$, \be W \equiv E_\text{f}(t) - E_\text{i}(t)\;. \ee This definition allows us to separate clearly adiabatic ($W=0$) and non-adiabatic ($W\ne0$) processes, as \be P(W,\,t) = P^\text{ad}(t) \,\delta(W) + P^{\text{reg}}(W,\,t)\;, \ee where $P^\text{ad}(t)$ is the probability of adiabatic evolution characterized by the final energy level populations being equal to the initial ones, and $P^{\text{reg}}(W,\,t)$ is a regular part.
 In Refs.~\onlinecite{Grabarits1,Grabarits2}, we have shown at $T=0$ temperature that, in chaotic Fermi systems, described by random matrix theory, $P^\text{ad}_{T=0}(t)$ decays as a stretched exponential, and we have derived approximate expressions for the non-Gaussian regular part, $P^{\text{reg}}_{T=0}(W,\,t)$, using bosonization and mean field methods.
 Work, in particular, has been shown to display a superdiffusive behavior~\cite{Grabarits1,Grabarits2}, and the work statistics has been found to exhibit interesting universal features at $T=0$ temperature.

 Real systems are, however, always subject to finite temperature.
 Here we therefore extend our previous, $T=0$ temperature fermionic random matrix approach~\cite{Grabarits1,Grabarits2} to \emph{finite} temperatures.
 The random matrix models studied here capture the properties of driven chaotic and disordered Fermi-systems such as metallic nano-grains~\cite{matrixreview}.
 The latter represent prototypical examples of chaotic Fermi systems, and form an ideal experimental testbed to study the interplay of many-body time evolution and disorder~\cite{Kastnerreview,Coulomb_book,pekola,pekola2,calorimetry1}.